 Parents, The essence of this class is to teach Mortimer Adler's 4 Steps of Reading Comprehension.
 This is found within his 4 Levels of Learning through Reading in the book.
 The simpler and more specific steps are summarized on pg.
 43 of the book.
 These steps involve some basic critical thinking.
 The strength of this reading method is that it focuses on the 3 main points of a book rather than reading every word.
 The "read every word" method is where most get lost and it takes too long to finish a book.
 This is a technique that is perfect for most of the academic works students need to read through middle school, high school, college, and grad school.
 I pay significant attention to how to look through a book (6 sources I cover in class) to grasp the author's 3 main points.
 With some practice, this process makes it possible to read a book with understanding of the 3 main points in 20 minutes.
 My longer class (4 sessions) spends time with each student using the method and presenting to the class their analysis of a book - and receive feedback to encourage them along.
 FYI, students are quizzed in class several times to see if they remember these steps and I ask them to find you and share these 4 steps with you and 2 others on the same day as class.
 I appreciate your feedback.
 I'm always working to improve my teaching methods and include the various types of learners.
 Please email me if you have a question.
 Sincerely, Mike Hatcher

-I've been teaching here on Outschool for a year (May 2020) now.
-It has been my pleasure to teach more than 1100 students here this last year.
+I've been teaching here on Outschool since May 2020.
+It has been my pleasure to teach more than 2200 students here this last year.
 I find that a dialog with parents is very helpful for encouraging success for students.
-Truth, Beauty,...
+Truth, Beauty, and Goodness...